learn-co-students/dumbo-web-091619/18-rails-forms/README.md

 #     </form>"
 ```

-- `form_for`: helps generate HTML forms.
+- `form_for`: helps generate HTML forms, useful for working with models.
 For an edit form, use an existing instance of a model; for a create form, use a new instance of a model (`@student = Student.new`).
 Based on what is passed as the first argument to `form_for`, it will generate the correct method and action in the `<form>` tag.

 ```erb
 <%= form_for @student do |form_builder| %>